Cognitive-Stack/keycloak-setup/docs/architecture.md

-# Keycloak Auto-Configuration Tool Brownfield Enhancement Architecture
+# Keycloak Configuration Server Architecture

 ## 1. Introduction

-This document outlines the architectural approach for enhancing the **Keycloak Auto-Configuration Tool** with **automated authentication flow management**.
-Its primary goal is to serve as the guiding architectural blueprint for AI-driven development of new features while ensuring seamless integration with the existing system.
+This document outlines the architectural approach for the **Keycloak Configuration Server**.
+Its primary goal is to serve as the guiding architectural blueprint for developing a web server that, while currently non-functional, is intended to manage Keycloak configurations.
+This document will replace the previous, inaccurate architecture that described a CLI tool.

 **Relationship to Existing Architecture:**
-This document supplements the existing project architecture by defining how new CLI commands and modules will integrate with the current `yargs`-based structure.
-Where conflicts arise between new and existing patterns, this document provides guidance on maintaining consistency while implementing the enhancements.
+This document establishes the foundational architecture for the Express.js web server based on the project's dependencies.
+It is the source of truth for the server's structure and patterns.

 ## 2. Existing Project Analysis

 #### Current Project State

-*   **Primary Purpose:** To automate Keycloak configuration, currently focused on identity provider setup.
-The enhancement will extend this to include authentication flows.
-*   **Current Tech Stack:** Node.js ecosystem, `yargs` for the CLI framework.
-Interacts with the Keycloak Admin REST API.
+*   **Primary Purpose:** The project is intended to be an Express.js web server for managing Keycloak configurations.
+Currently, it is a non-functional skeleton.
+*   **Current Tech Stack:** Node.js, Express.js, with middleware for security (helmet, cors) and JWT authentication (express-jwt, jwks-rsa).
-*   **Architecture Style:** Standalone CLI application (polyrepo).
-Modular architecture is a goal (NFR4).
+*   **Architecture Style:** Standalone backend service (polyrepo).
-*   **Deployment Method:** Deployed as a CLI tool, likely via npm or a similar package manager.
+*   **Deployment Method:** To be deployed as a standard Node.js web application.

 #### Available Documentation

-*   `docs/prd.md`: The Product Requirements Document for this enhancement.
+*   `docs/prd.md`: Contains the high-level goals for the project, though it is written from the perspective of a CLI tool.
+The core requirements for automating Keycloak flow configuration are still relevant.
+*   `docs/architecture/tech-stack.md`: Documents the intended technology stack.
+*   `docs/architecture/source-tree.md`: Outlines the intended source tree.
+*   `docs/architecture/coding-standards.md`: Provides coding standards.

 #### Identified Constraints

-*   All configuration changes must be performed exclusively through the official Keycloak Admin REST API.
+*   The server must interact with the Keycloak Admin REST API to perform its functions.
-*   Sensitive credentials must be managed via environment variables or a secure secrets management solution.
+*   Sensitive credentials must be managed via environment variables.
-*   Generated configurations must be compatible with Keycloak versions 20.0.0 and later.
+*   The solution must be compatible with Keycloak versions 20.0.0 and later.
-*   The tool must be a cross-platform CLI (Windows, macOS, Linux).

 ## 3. Enhancement Scope and Integration Strategy

 #### Enhancement Overview

-*   **Enhancement Type:** New feature addition to an existing CLI tool.
+*   **Enhancement Type:** Initial implementation of a backend service.
-*   **Scope:** Add a new `flow` command with `generate`, `apply`, and `verify` subcommands to manage Keycloak authentication flows.
-This includes the logic for generating a specific "first broker login" flow with profile completion, domain validation, and account linking.
+*   **Scope:** To build a functional Express.js server that can receive API requests, interact with the Keycloak Admin API, and manage authentication flows as described in the PRD.
+This includes creating the necessary directory structure, setting up the Express server, and creating initial routes and services.
-*   **Integration Impact:** Medium.
-This involves adding a new top-level command and corresponding modules, but leverages the existing CLI framework and Keycloak Admin API client.
+*   **Integration Impact:** High.
+This involves creating the entire application structure from scratch.

 #### Integration Approach

-*   **Code Integration Strategy:** A new module will be created for the `flow` command, containing the logic for the `generate`, `apply`, and `verify` subcommands.
-This module will be registered as a new command in the main `yargs` configuration in `src/index.js`.
-The flow generation logic will be encapsulated in its own set of modules to support future expansion (NFR4).
+*   **Code Integration Strategy:** A standard feature-based or layer-based structure will be created (e.g., `src/routes`, `src/controllers`, `src/services`).
+An `index.js` file will be created to initialize and start the Express server.
+A `keycloak-service.js` will be created to encapsulate all interactions with the Keycloak Admin API.
-*   **Database Integration:** Not applicable.
-The tool is stateless and interacts with the Keycloak API, not a database.
+*   **Database Integration:** Not applicable for the initial setup.
+The service will be stateless.
-*   **API Integration:** The `apply` and `verify` commands will utilize the existing Keycloak Admin API client to create, update, and read authentication flow configurations in a specified realm.
+*   **API Integration:** The `keycloak-service.js` will be responsible for all communication with the external Keycloak Admin REST API.
 *   **UI Integration:** Not applicable.
-This is a CLI tool.
+This is a backend service.

 #### Compatibility Requirements

-*   **Existing API Compatibility:** The tool must not break compatibility with existing commands for identity provider setup.
-The new `flow` command is additive.
+*   **Existing API Compatibility:** Not applicable, as no internal APIs exist yet.
 *   **Database Schema Compatibility:** Not applicable.
-*   **UI/UX Consistency:** The new `flow` command and its subcommands must follow the existing CLI's conventions for command structure, arguments, and output formatting (NFR3).
-*   **Performance Impact:** The `apply` command must complete within 30 seconds (NFR1).
+*   **UI/UX Consistency:** Not applicable.
+*   **Performance Impact:** The server should respond to API requests within a reasonable timeframe (< 500ms for most requests, excluding the latency of the Keycloak API itself).

 ## 4. Tech Stack